 Here’s a short, simple e-mail message that you can use to get started.
 Revise the last paragraph to describe how this affects you, your family, or your patients, and update the greeting and address.

-You can find your legislator’s e-mail at: http://www.leg.state.or.us/findlegsltr/
+Your own State Representative.
+You can find their contact information at: http://www.leg.state.or.us/findlegsltr/

 123 SW Main